zaphyr-org/documentation/framework/1.x/configuration.md

 templates: '%path:resources%/views'
 ```

-### Retrieving configuration values in your application
+### Retrieving Configuration Values in Your Application

 You can access configuration values from anywhere in your application using the
 [Config](/docs/repositories/latest/config) repository.
 It provides a simple and convenient way to retrieve settings: